You are eligible for a Fee Waiver if ONE of the following applies to you:

 Some things that may be confusing:

 - Only Medicaid (for low-income people) qualifies as a benefit for the fee waiver.
-Medicare (for anyone over the age of 65) does NOT qualify.
+Medicare (for anyone over the age of 65) does NOT qualify as it is a retirement benefit based on your years of working in the USA.

 - Only SSI (Supplemental Security Income for the elderly, blind or disabled) qualifies as a benefit for the fee waiver.
-Social Security income for retired people does NOT qualify.
+Social Security income for retired people does NOT qualify as it is based on your work history.

-Option B: Applying for the Full Fee Waiver if you Do NOT Receive any Public Benefit, but your Household Income is less than 150% of the Federal Poverty Level:
+Option B: Apply for a Fee Waiver ($0) if you Do NOT Receive any Public Benefit, but Your Household Income is less than 150% of the Federal Poverty Level:

 - Verify that your household income is within the guidelines.